lesleycw/Agility2020-301-Federation/lab2.rst

-Lab 2 SaaS SAML Identity Provider Lab with OKTA
+Lab 2 - IDaaS SAML Identity Provider (iDP) Lab (OKTA)
 ====================================================

-The purpose of this lab is to configure and test a SaaS SAML Identity Provider.
-Students will configure a SaaS based SAML Identity Provider (in this case OKTA) and import and bind to a SAML Service Provider and test IdP-Initiated and SP-Initiated SAML Federation.
+The purpose of this lab is to configure and test a IDaaS SAML Identity Provider.
+Students will configure a IDaaS based SAML Identity Provider (in this case OKTA) and import and bind to a SAML Service Provider and test IdP-Initiated and SP-Initiated SAML Federation.

 Objective:
 ----------

--  Gain an understanding of integrating a SaaS SAML Identity Provider(IdP)
+-  Gain an understanding of integrating a IDaaS SAML Identity Provider(IdP)

 -  Gain an understanding of the access flow for IdP-Initiated SAML